 The Leadership Conference educates coaches, sport administrators and sport parents to provide a developmentally appropriate environment for all young athletes to help them become future leaders.
 The conference features many prestigious and inspirational speakers from a variety of fields.
-Conference sessions this year will focus on how together we can provide "Sport for All" that is accessible and tailored for everyone and conducting in an environment that is wholly developmental in nature and accessible for all youth, pursuing goals with excellence, managing adversity, trauma-aware coaching, building team culture, sport parenting, mentorship and leadership and a celebration of the 50th anniversary of Title IX.
+Conference sessions this year will focus on how together we can provide "Sport for All" that is accessible and tailored for everyone and conducting in an environment that is wholly developmental in nature.

 How much does the conference cost?
 What does that include?

 Register early and receive a discount.
 Early bird registration is $499 and lasts through March 5th.
 Regular Conference Registration cost is $600.
 The registration includes breakfast, lunch, and dinner on Friday and Saturday, as well as all conference materials.
 The registration fee does not include lodging.
 In case of cancellations, please note that $200 of the registration fee per person is non-refundable.

 The following hotels have a block of rooms with a special rate available under the name Play Like a Champion Leadership Conference.
 To ensure our preferred rate, be sure to mention the Play Like a Champion Leadership Conference when contacting these hotels.
 Note the room blocks expire on the dates listed below.
 If you are looking to book following the room block expiration date, please call the hotel.
 If they still have rooms available, ask if they will honor the Play Like a Champion Conference Rate.

 Aloft - $139 per night (Room Block expires on May 14) 111 N. Main St. South Bend, IN 46601.
 Call 574-344-5404 or click this LINK to book online.